kellyav/filmsdb/README.md

 and only return films that took in more than $2M gross.

-- title and release year of all Spanish or French language films that: were released between 1990 and 2000 (inclusive), and with budgets over $100 million
+- title and release year of all Spanish or French language films that: were released between 1990 and 2000, and with budgets over $100 million

 ### revenue
 Examples of questions explored in this multi-facted sql query: